dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 All fields are required to be a non-zero value except `Arguments` to be able to successfully invoke [Job.Start](func-job-start-error).
 `Job.Start` will return an error if any of the fields are zero values.

 - `JobExecutorPath` is the path to the binary that will execute the provided `Command` and `Arguments`.
-It is expected that the binary will add the new process's PID to the cgroup's `cgroup.procs` file.
+It is expected that the binary will mount a new proc filesystem and then fork+execute the user's command with any arguments.
 - `CPU` is a decimal representing an approximate number of CPU cores to limit the job to.
 For example, `0.5` would translate to half a CPU core.
 This is configured by setting `cpu.max` as `500000 1000000` in the cgroup for the process.
 - `MemBytes` is the maximum amount of memory to be used by the job.
 This is configured by setting `memory.max` in the cgroup for the process using the same number provided.
 - `IOBytesPerSecond` is the maximum read and write on the device mounted `/` is mounted on.
 This is configured by setting `io.max` in the cgroup for the process.
 For example, a `IOBytesPerSecond` of `1000000000` would be similar to `259:1 rbps=1000000000 wbps=1000000000 riops=max wiops=max` in the cgroup's `io.max` file.